betsystade/betsystade.github.io/index.md

 <!---
 [here's a link to open a file](assets/biscuit.png)

+Pubs to add:

+- TherapyTrainer paper
+- AI methods paper (sent to Andy)
+- LLM survey paper
+- language of depression

+- new paper from Sunny
+- Psychedelics paper
-Stephenson, A. R., **Stade, E. C.**, & Ruscio, A. M. (preprint).
+- Stephenson, A. R., **Stade, E. C.**, & Ruscio, A. M. (preprint).
 Measuring behavioral responses to a social stressor: Does the Social Performance Rating Scale have utility beyond social anxiety disorder?
+- Veerle, Kjell, -- Mental Health Assessment Methods and Attitudes in Clinical Practices

 and outlining the characteristics AI mental health tools need and discussing technical challenges